 The park is open for all ages and opens for various recreational activities that visitors will do.
 Visiting Muskau Park is like walking into a fairy tale place.

 The fascinating part is equipped with various convenient facilities.
 It has a playground for children to engage and interact with and interconnected trails to jog, bike, and stroll.
 The grounds of the ground can also be used for sports, exercising, and picnic dates.

 A fun and spectacular theme park can be enjoyed in Oberried, Germany, the Steinwasen Park.
 It is a fascinating and adventurous destination to add to every itinerary when traveling in Germany.

-The park is blessed with incredible attractions and different animal species to see up close on its 36 hectares of land.
+The park has incredible attractions and different animal species to see up close on its 36 hectares of land.
 The children and kids at heart will enjoy exploring the park.

-The park opened in 1974, and today it became among the best spot in Oberried.
-It has over 30 different animal species in its care, and some of them were Lynxes, Wild boars, Mouflon, deer species, and Ibex.
+The park opened in 1974, and today, it has become among the best spots in Oberried.
+It has over 30 different animal species in its care, and some of them are Lynxes, Wild boars, Mouflon, deer species, and Ibex.

 7. Sanssouci Park

 Address: Zur Historischen Mühle 1, 14469 Potsdam, Germany

 A scenic place to see and explore when visiting Potsdam, Germany, is Sanssouci Park.
 It is a fascinating spot and castle park surrounded by beauty, from the lush meadows, trees, flower beds, and the Sanssouci Palace.

 Checking out and walking on the park’s ground gives a feeling of walking in medieval times as royalty.
 The park has regal and fairytale attractions that add to its beauty and delightful ambiance.